mtumilowicz/java11-predicate/README.md

 # java11-predicate
-The main goal of this project is to show Predicate Interface from Java 11.
+The main goal of this project is to show updated Predicate Interface from Java 11.

 # overview
 * **and**: returns a composed predicate that represents a short-circuiting